Antonio-R1/racing-js/README.md

-# racing-js
+# Racing JS
 a 3D browser game

 ## Games

 ### Flight Over the Mountains
 ![Game Flight Over the Mountains](img/game_flight_over_the_mountains.jpg)
-- Press the space bar for tilting the elevator up, release the space bar for tiling the elevator down.
+- Press the space bar for tilting the elevator up, release the space bar for tilting the elevator down.
 - Press R for using the rockets for boosting the speed.

 ### Island